Skip to content

 Aged care admissions by age

-Although the vast majority of aged care admissions are for people aged 65 and over, admissions for younger people also occur.
+Although the majority of aged care admissions are for people aged 65 and over, admissions for younger people also occur.

 Younger people under the age of 65 chiefly access aged care services due to challenges associated with accessing age-appropriate accommodation and supports in the community.
 The Australian Government has committed to no people under the age of 65 living in residential aged care by 2025, except in exceptional circumstances.
 For more information on younger people in residential aged care, see the Younger people in residential aged care dashboard.

-In 2021–22:
+In 2022–23:

-Return to content list
+Return to contents list

 Aged care admissions by sex